firmero/imfp/README.md

 Stats uses the following function to get values for statistics:
 100 * (width(ix) - width(iy)) / width(ix)
-ix is range produced by form, iy is reference range
+ix is range produced by form, iy is the reference range

 Some observations from stats output for polynomial with point coefficients:
-* HFBZ: for interval not containing 0 faster while not using interval
+* HFBZ: for interval not containing 0 is faster while not using interval
   arithmetic and it gives half overestimation of HF.
   (Horner form with bisection at the zero)
 * MVF: very similar ranges to HF, for wider interval even worse.
   2 times slower than HF.
   (Mean value form)
 * SF: also very similar to HF, but for interval x without 0 gives
   half overestimation of HF.
-3-5 slower than HF.
+3-5 times slower than HF.
   (Slope form)
 * MVFBC: the most time gives very precise range.
-3 slower than HF.
+3 times slower than HF.
   (Bicentred mean value form)
 * IF, IF2: IF2 can give a little better range as IF, but not worse.
   Tight range.
 4 time slower than HF.